-The Cedar Rapids/Linn County Solid Waste Agency offers free electronics recycling or "e-cycling" for most electronics to LINN COUNTY RESIDENTS ONLY at both of its locations.
+The Cedar Rapids/Linn County Solid Waste Agency offers electronics recycling or "e-cycling" for most electronics to LINN COUNTY RESIDENTS ONLY at both of its locations.
 Businesses, and haulers transporting electronics for residential customers, should contact electronics processors directly.

 Among the items accepted for recycling for no charge in small residential loads: